J Biomed 2019; 4:14-34. doi:10.7150/jbm.34611

 6-OHDA: 6-hydroxydopamine (oxidopamine); AD: Alzheimer's disease; AuNP: gold nanoparticles; AuNR: gold nanorods; BALF: bronchoalveolar lavage fluid; BBB: blood brain barrier; BDEs: brain-derived exosomes; BMMSCs: bone marrow-derived mesenchymal stem/stromal cells; CDCs: cardiosphere-derived cells; CLIA: clinical laboratory improvement amendments; CM: conditioned medium; CNS: central nervous system; CTCs: circulating tumor cells; ctDNA: circulating tumor DNA; DMM: destabilization of the medial meniscus; EBV: Epstein-Barr virus; EGFP: enhanced green fluorescent protein; EMT: epithelial-mesenchymal transition; ESC: embryonic stem cells; ESCRT: endosomal sorting complexes required for transport; EVs: extracellular vesicles; EXOtic: exosomal transfer into cells; FAM: fluorescein; FITC: fluorescein isothiocyanate; GPI: glycosylphosphatidylinositol; HA: hyaluronic acid; hBMSCs: human bone marrow mesenchymal stem/stromal cells; HCV: hepatitis C virus; HIV: human immunodeficiency virus; hucMSCs: human umbilical cord mesenchymal stem/stromal cells; HUVECs: human umbilical vein endothelial cells; ILVs: intraluminal vesicles; IND: investigational new drug; iNOS: inducible nitric oxide synthase; LPS: lipopolysaccharide; MD: myotonic dystrophy; MDRCs: myeloid-derived regulatory cells; MSCs: mesenchymal stem/stromal cells; MUB: membrane-anchored ubiquitin; MVBs: multivesicular bodies; NIR: near-infrared; NMDEs: nasal mucosa-derived exosomes; NO: nitric oxide; NRCMs: Neonatal rat cardiomyocytes; NSCLC: non-small cell lung cancer; OA: osteoarthritis; OARSI: osteoarthritis research society international; PBMCs: peripheral blood mononuclear cells; PD: parkinson's disease; RISC: RNA-induced silencing complex; RRMS: relapsing-remitting multiple sclerosis; SPMNPs: superparamagnetic nanoparticles; TLR: toll-like receptor; UBL: ubiquitin-like.

 A.A is the recipient of the AUC internal grant.
+M.Y is the recipient of the AUC Laboratory Fellowship.

 The authors have declared that no competing interest exists.